Last Updated on May 31, 2023 by Dave Schoenbeck

-It was easy to remember, it fit our salespeople perfectly, and it really worked.
-The acronym is simple, but the ideas it represents are essential to the way Macy’s approaches its business overall—it’s all about connecting with their customers.
-I believe that businesses should take a leaf from Macy’s book when creating a selling technique.
+It was easy to remember, fit our salespeople perfectly, and worked.
+The acronym is simple, but its ideas are essential to how Macy’s approaches its business overall—it’s all about connecting with its customers.
+Therefore, I believe that companies should take a leaf from Macy’s book when creating a selling technique.

 Creating an E-Commerce Selling Strategy

 The beauty of an acronym-based sales strategy is that it’s easy to remember and repeat.
-It’s catchy enough to put on posters in the breakroom or in company documents to make sure it’s at the forefront of your employees’ minds.
+It’s catchy enough to put on posters in the breakroom or company documents to ensure it’s at the forefront of your employees’ minds.